npollock14/ChatGPT-Cost-Estimator/readme.md

-# ChatGPT Cost Analyzer
+# ChatGPT Cost Estimator

-`ChatGPT-Cost-Analyzer` is a tool designed to estimate the costs of ChatGPT sessions as if they were executed using the OpenAI API.
+`ChatGPT-Cost-Estimator` is a tool designed to estimate the costs of ChatGPT sessions as if they were executed using the OpenAI API.
 It uses the `conversations.json` file, which is an export of your ChatGPT sessions, and calculates the monthly costs based on token count.

+**Note:** This tool assumes GPT-4 api pricing for all conversations.

+## Pricing constants:
+* Input @ $0.03 / 1K tokens
+* Output @ $0.06 / 1K tokens

 ## Example Output